wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-ios/storage.md

 The primary purpose of using storage in mobile SDKs is to enhance performance and ensure a consistent user experience.
 By caching feature flag decisions locally, mobile applications can quickly access necessary data without repeatedly querying the server.

+By combining UserDefaults for quick-access caching and Core Data for complex data persistence, the SDK ensures efficient, reliable feature flag management and a seamless user experience.

 ### Key Benefits

 * Persisting feature flag decisions ensures that users have a consistent experience, even if they close and reopen the app.